 In 1998 and 1999, the United States and its NATO allies attempted to put an end to escalating violence between ethnic Albanian guerrillas and Yugoslav/Serb forces in Yugoslavia's Kosovo province.
 These efforts culminated in a 78-day NATO bombing campaign (Operation Allied Force) against Serbia from March until June 1999, when then-Yugoslav leader Slobodan Milosevic agreed to withdraw his forces from the province.
 Since then, Kosovo has been governed by a combination of U.N. and local Kosovar governing structures.
 The U.N.
 Mission in Kosovo (UNMIK), under the terms of U.N.
 Security Council Resolution 1244, retains ultimate political authority in the province.
 A NATO-led peacekeeping force, KFOR, is charged with providing a secure environment.
 In May 2001, UNMIK issued a "Constitutional Framework" for Kosovo that provided for an elected provisional legislature and government with limited powers but did not address Kosovo's final status.
-Elections for the first Kosovo assembly were held on November 17, 2001, and a Kosovo government was formed in March 2002.
-New elections held on October 23, 2004, were mostly boycotted by Kosovo's minority Serb population.

 UNSC Resolution 1244 calls for Kosovo's final status to be considered at an undetermined time after an autonomous government is in place.
 Almost all ethnic Albanians want independence for Kosovo; Serbs say it should remain within Serbia.
 In late 2003, the international community agreed to review Kosovo's progress in meeting international "standards" and consider next steps in determining Kosovo's future status by mid-2005.
 The sudden outbreak of widespread anti-Serbian riots in March 2004, the worst inter-ethnic violence experienced in Kosovo since 1999, set back progress in many areas and called into question the effectiveness of international policy on Kosovo.
 In June 2005, U.N.
 Secretary-General Kofi Annan appointed Norwegian diplomat Kai Eide to launch a comprehensive review of the Kosovo standards.
-Depending on the outcome of that assessment, a process to address Kosovo's future status could start in September or October 2005.
+In October, following completion of Eide's review, the U.N.
+Security Council endorsed the start of status negotiations for Kosovo.
+Former Finnish President Martii Ahtisaari has been named to be lead U.N. envoy for the talks.

 The United States, as a member of the international contact group that leads international policy on Kosovo, has supported implementation of Resolution 1244, including U.S. participation in KFOR, and the standards before status policy.
 In May 2005, U.S. officials announced a "new stage" in Kosovo policy that aimed to accelerate resolution of the conflict and enhance the Balkan region's integration into Euro-Atlantic institutions.
-U.S. officials strongly pushed for the standards review to be completed quickly, in hopes of beginning status talks quickly.

-In 1999, Congress neither explicitly approved nor blocked U.S. participation in NATO air strikes against Serbia, but appropriated funds for the air campaign and the U.S. peacekeeping deployment in Kosovo.
+In 1999, Congress neither explicitly approved nor blocked U.S. participation in NATO air strikes against Serbia.
 In 2000, several Members unsuccessfully attempted to condition the U.S. military deployment in Kosovo on congressional approval and on the implementation of aid pledges made by European countries.
 Since 1999, Congress has provided funding for reconstruction in Kosovo, but limited U.S. aid to 15% of the total amount pledged by all countries.
-In the 108th and 109th Congresses, several resolutions were introduced that supported independence for Kosovo.
+In the 108th Congress and the first session of the 109th Congress, several resolutions were introduced that dealt with Kosovo's future status.
+The second session of the 109th Congress may also consider legislation on Kosovo's status.
 This report will be updated as events warrant.